-- 4. Verify server is properly configured.
-To verify if a back-end server is properly configured, perform the following steps from a different machine on the same subnet when the Load Balancer is not running and cluster is unconfigured: - a.
+- 5. Verify that the server is properly configured.
+To verify if a backend server is properly configured, perform the following steps from a different machine on the same subnet when the Load Balancer is not running and cluster is unconfigured:

+- a.
 Issue the arp command.
+For example:

+- arp -d cluster

+- b.
+Issue the ping command.
 For example: